 While you might not need to register your ATV like a car, don’t assume you can skip insurance altogether.
 Many states, including Illinois, have specific insurance requirements, especially if you plan to ride on public lands or state-managed trails.
 For instance, most states mandate that you carry liability insurance to cover injuries or property damage you might cause in an accident.
 Before you hit the trails, it’s essential to check the latest Illinois OHV regulations to ensure you’re fully compliant.
 This simple step keeps you on the right side of the law and protects you financially.

-Partner with a Local Insurance Expert
+Talk to a Local Insurance Expert

 Trying to piece together the perfect policy on your own can be overwhelming.
 That’s where a local expert can make all the difference.
 An independent insurance agent works for you, not a specific insurance company.
 We can help you compare different plans and prices to find the best fit for your needs and budget.
 At Feld Insurance, we take the time to understand your riding style and explain your options in simple terms.
 Our goal is to provide trusted guidance so you can ride with confidence, knowing you have the right protection in place.